philanderson888/course-notes/random/all.md

-buffer overflow attack runs code from RAM buffer overflow mitigate with input validation bulletproof ISP - no questions asked!!! burner app burner phone
+buffer overflow attack runs code from RAM buffer overflow mitigate with input validation bulletproof ISP - no questions asked!!!
-Burner phone is a prepaid phone that is used and then binned BurnerApp permits a temporary phone number to be created so that people don't know your real number.
-Can be disposed of instantly.
 BURP is pentest for web app
 BURP suite is interception proxy
 C2 = command and conquer = C&C